AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `enable_encrypt_volume` - (Optional) Enable Encrypt EBS Volume feature for Gateway.
 Only supports AWS.
 Valid values: true, false.
 Default value: false.
 * `customized_routes` - (Optional) A list of comma separated CIDRs to be customized for the transit VPC.
 Example: "10.0.0.0/116,10.2.0.0/16".
 * `filtered_routes` - (Optional) A list of comma separated CIDRs to be filtered from the transit VPC route table.
 Example: "10.2.0.0/116,10.3.0.0/16".
-* `customized_routes_advertisement` - (Optional) A list of comma separated CIDRs to be excluded from being advertised to.
+* `customized_routes_advertisement` - (Optional) A list of comma separated CIDRs to be excluded from being advertised to on-prem.
 Example: "10.4.0.0/116,10.5.0.0/16".
 * `customer_managed_keys` - (Optional and Sensitive) Customer managed key ID.

 ## Attribute Reference